tendermint/tendermint/spec/blocksync/verification.md

 When blocksyncing, a node is not participating in conensus.
 It is receiving blocks that have already been decided and committed.
 To avoid being fooled by malicious peers, the node has to verify the received blocks before executing the transactions and storing the block in its store.

 The verification in blocksync aims to apply the same logic as the [light client verification](../light-client/verification/README.md).
-The model relies on the existence of an **initial trusted state**.

-Based on this state we verify subsequent blocks.
+The safety guarantees of the light client model are provided by verifiying blocks starting from an **initial trusted state** and using validators who were bonded within a **trusting period**.
+Once this period expires, the validators could have unbonded, and we cannot rely on them being hoenst anymore.
+In blocksync, we can be **outside** the trusting period.
+Therefore, the guarantees provided by blocksync verification can be divided in two groups:

+- The block is within the trusting period, we can punish validators, and provide guarantees that if a block is signed by trusted validators, they are indeed correct.
+- The block is outside the trusting period and we cannot guarantee that the validators are still honest.
+We can however make a potential attack by those validators more complicated by additionally verifying the block using other peers as *witnesses*.

+A state becomes trusted once it passes the validation.
+The section below discusses this state in more details.

 ### Trusted state

-The light client additionally relies on the notion of a **trusting period**.
-A trusting period is the time during which we assume we can trust validators because, if we do detect misbehaviour, we can slash them - they are still bonded.
-Thus, the trusting period is tied to the unbonding period.
-Beyond this period, the validators do not have to have any bonded assets and cannot be held accountable for their misbheaviour.
-They could feed us malicious data and never be held accountable for it.
-Blocksync-ing blocks will most often be outside this trusting period for a particular block.
-Therefore, the trusting period assumptions, as they are in the light client for example, cannot be applied here.

-This has different implications based on how we obtain the initial trusted state.
-Currently there are two possibilities. :
+Currently there are two possible ways to obtain a trusted state :
- 1. If the node is blocksync-ing from genesis, we rely on the assumption that we always have have a correct node that has a correct history and feeds us state we can trust.
+ 1. If the node is blocksync-ing from genesis, we have to verify the very first block and mark it as the initial trusted state.

  [//]: # (trust the validators provided in the initial state and use them to verify the initial block received from peers.)